 Director: Andrzej Wajda

-The specter of World War II still haunts Poland’s filmmakers, most especially the esteemed and prolific octogenarian Andrzej Wajda.
+The specter of World War II still haunts Poland’s filmmakers, particularly the esteemed and prolific octogenarian Andrzej Wajda.
 Practically from the beginning of his career, Wajda has jabbed at the smoldering embers of wartime memory.
-His early trilogy of war films—A Generation (1954), Kanal (1958), and Ashes and Diamonds (1958)—remains an intense and haunting psychic record of his country’s underground resistance movement against Nazi occupation.
+His early trilogy of war films—A Generation (1954), Kanal (1957), and Ashes and Diamonds (1958) —remains an intense and haunting psychic record of his country’s underground resistance movement against Nazi occupation.
 Influential to this day, the films also reflect what the cold war imposed, politically and emotionally, on his country.
 In the ensuing decades, Wajda honed his approach to touchy subject matter while continuing to use every tactic at his disposal to force audiences to confront painful truths.